VMI superintendent resigns after Black cadets describe relentless racism

 After The Post’s story was published this month, Virginia Gov. Ralph Northam (D), a 1981 VMI graduate, ordered an independent investigation into the school’s culture.
 In a letter announcing the inquiry, Northam and other state officials said they had “deep concerns about the clear and appalling culture of ongoing structural racism” at the school.

-But after Northam’s announcement, John Boland, the president of VMI’s Board of Visitors, fought back and claimed that “systemic racism does not exist here and a fair and independent review will find that to be true.”
+But after Northam’s announcement, John Boland, the president of VMI’s Board of Visitors, fought back, saying that “systemic racism does not exist here and a fair and independent review will find that to be true.”

 Peay also issued a letter to the VMI community last week saying he did not believe systemic racism was present at the school.